limcrong/trafficmanagement/README.md

 ```
-Run training.ipynb to train models from the features
+Run training.ipynb to train models from the features.
+(Training took around 10-15 minutes using 16core aws instance during test of 14 days data)
 ```

 ```
-Run PrepareNextFewPredictions.ipynb to generate T+1 to T+5 predictions
+Run PrepareNextFewPredictions.ipynb to generate T+1 to T+5 predictions.
+Uses prediction of T+1 as features for T+2
 ```